Nagendra1997/libmesibo/custom.md

 ```

 ## Create a custom row Layout inside MessagingUIFragment.java

-The UI customisation can be done by creating a view holder with different types like incoming view, outgoing view, etc which will be returned in Mesibo_onCreateViewHolder.
+The UI customization can be done by creating a view holder with different types like incoming view, outgoing view, etc which will be returned in `Mesibo_onCreateViewHolder`.

-To customise your view holder, you need to create row Layout.
+To customize your view holder, you need to create a row Layout.

-First create a file named `incoming_chat_layout.xml` that describes the display component attributes.
-A sample xml file with TextView which is used to show the message(incoming) is as follows:
+First, create a file named `incoming_chat_layout.xml` that describes the display component attributes.
+A sample XML file with TextView which is used to show the message(incoming) is as follows:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>